laktak/rsyncy/README.md

 At the moment `rsyncy` itself has only one option, you can turn off colors via the `NO_COLOR=1` environment variable.

-## Known Issues when using ssh behind rsync
+## Known Issue when using ssh behind rsync

-ssh uses direct TTY access to make sure that the password is indeed issued by an interactive keyboard user. rsyncy is unable to detect the password prompt and will overwrite it with the status line.
+ssh uses direct TTY access to make sure that the input is indeed issued by an interactive keyboard user (for host keys and passwords).
+That means that rsyncy does not know that ssh is waiting for input and will draw the status bar over it.
 You can still enter your password and press enter to continue.

+Workaround: connect once to your server via ssh to add it to the known_hosts file.

 ## lf support